kurrent-io/KurrentDB-Client-Java/docs/api/authentication.md

 ## Prerequisites

-1. KurrentDB 25.0 or greater, or EventStoreDB 24.10 or later.
+1. KurrentDB 25.0 or greater, or KurrentDB 24.10 or later.
 2. A valid X.509 certificate configured on the Database.
 See [configuration steps](@server/security/user-authentication.html#user-x-509-certificates) for more details.

 ## Connect using an x.509 certificate